|||

 Characters gain Traits through play.
 Player characters can have up to 8 Skills at a time.

 1. A character is granted a Skill within the narrative.
-Perhaps it was part of a quest, a blessing from a god, etc. Using Traits as something to adventure for is a huge motivation.
+Perhaps it was part of a quest, a symbol of a character’s devotion to a Spirit, etc.

-3. A character is trained in a Skill by another character that has the desired Skill to the student.
-Only non-magical skills can be taught.
+3. A character is trained in a Skill by another character that has the desired Skill.
+Only non-Devotion skills can be taught.

-2. When a character loses a Conflict against someone whose Stake was to Scar them.
+2. A character loses a Conflict against someone who was attempting to Scar them.

-3. When an effect in the game causes the character to gain a Scar.
+3. An effect in the game causes the character to gain a Scar.

 Having Too Many Skills